 Luke A. Wingfield is an associate with McBrayer, McGinnis, Leslie & Kirkland, PLLC.
 Mr. Wingfield concentrates his practice in employment law, insurance defense, litigation and administrative law.
 He is located in the firm’s Lexington office and can be reached at firstname.lastname@example.org or at (859) 231-8780.

-This article is intended as a summary of federal law and does not constitute legal advice.
+This article is intended as a summary of federal and state law and does not constitute legal advice.